Three Mistakes People Commonly Make When Returning To Work

 - Secondly, a career break might have coincided with feeling ready to change careers, and so this is the chance to make that change.

-- Thirdly, and this is something I see very regularly, it may be because a current life stage is so interesting that there is a genuine desire to share learnings or fill a gap for other people in the same life stage.
-Hence the ex-professional/new mum with her baby/child business idea.
+- Thirdly, and this is something I see very regularly with women returning after a family career break, it may be that because their current life stage is so interesting there is a genuine desire to share learnings or fill a gap for other people in the same life stage.

 There is nothing wrong with any of these reasons to change careers, but there is often value in stopping and taking stock, before making any radical decisions.